| |

 1. Start by making the Kung Pao Sauce.
 Whisk together soy sauce, chicken broth, honey, garlic, chili flakes, and cornstarch in a small bowl.
 Set aside.

-2. Marinate the chicken.
+1. Marinate the chicken.
 In a medium bowl, coat the chicken with soy sauce, baking soda, cornstarch, and oil.
 Set the chicken mixture aside for 5 minutes.
-Once the time is up, heat a non-stick skillet on medium heat and cook the chicken until it is no longer pink and cooked all the way through.
+Once the time is up, heat a non-stick skillet over medium heat and cook the chicken until it is no longer pink and cooked through.

-3. Add the bell peppers and garlic to the skillet and cook for another 2 minutes.
-Add nuts and green onions and combine it all together.
+1. Add the bell peppers and garlic to the skillet and cook for another 2 minutes.
+Add the nuts and green onions, then combine.
 Stir in the Kung Pao Sauce.
 Cook until the sauce has thickened.

 Kung Pao Chicken